ElPumpo/TinyNvidiaUpdateChecker/README.md

 #TinyNvidiaUpdateChecker

 #About
-Tiny application which checks for NVIDIA GPU drivers, written in C-sharp (C#) for Windows.
+Tiny application which checks for NVIDIA GeForce GPU drivers, written in C-sharp (C#) for Windows

 Instead of using GeForce Experience you can use this tiny application which will be highly customizable, secure and easy to use.
 It searches for NVIDIA GPU drivers exactly like GeForce Experience does but in a lightweight (and open source) application.